Skip To Main Content

 LETRS Questions:

-● How many eligible teachers in your school have completed Volume 1 ONLY of LETRS?: 13
+• How many teachers in your school have completed Volume 1 ONLY of LETRS?
+2

-● How many eligible teachers in your school have completed Volumes 1 and 2 of LETRS?: 11
+• How many teachers in your school have completed Volumes 1 and 2 of LETRS?
+14

-● How many eligible teachers in your school are beginning Volume 1 of LETRS this year (or have not yet started or completed Volume 1)?: 7
+• How many teachers in your school are beginning Volume 1 of LETRS this year?
+3

 Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.